marcellogalhardo/staccato/README.md

 }
 ```

-## Testing
+## Testing with Providers

 ```
 @Before
 fun setUp() {
-    HttpClientProvider.stub {
+    HttpClientProvider.mock {
-        // Creates fake version of HttpClient.
+        // Creates fake version of HttpClient or whatever.
     }
-    // Now ViewModel can run normally in the instrumentation tests.
+    // Now `HttpClientProvider` will always return the return you choose.
 }
 ```